cgrates/cgrates/docs/tut_freeswitch_csv.rst

 - **CGRateS** with following components:

  - CGR-SM started as prepaid controller, with debits taking place at 5s intervals.
- - CGR-CDRC component importing FreeSWITCH_ generated *.csv* CDRs into CGR (moving the processed *.csv* files to */tmp* folder).
+ - CGR-CDRC component importing FreeSWITCH_ generated *.csv* CDRs into CGR and moving the processed *.csv* files to */tmp* folder.
- - CGR-Mediator compoenent attaching costs to the raw CDRs from CGR-CDRC.
+ - CGR-Mediator compoenent attaching costs to the raw CDRs from CGR-CDRC inside CGR StorDB.
- - CGR-CDRE exporting mediated CDRs (export path: */tmp*).
+ - CGR-CDRE exporting mediated CDRs from CGR StorDB (export path: */tmp*).
- - CGR-History component keeping the archive of the rates modifications (path: */tmp/cgr_history*).
+ - CGR-History component keeping the archive of the rates modifications (path browsable with git client at */tmp/cgr_history*).

 Starting FreeSWITCH_ with custom configuration